Keiskamma Altarpiece

 | Contributor | — |

-| Photographer | — |
+| Photographer | Robert Hofmeyr |

 | Description |

-Medium: Photographic documentation, Toronto, 2006.
-This photograph captures Eunice Mangwani singing within the sanctuary of The Cathedral Church of St. James, an act that provided a sonic dimension to the project’s storytelling.
-As a healthcare professional and artist, Eunice's vocal contribution functioned as an instrument of advocacy, drawing the public into the shared history of the Hamburg community. ( omit: Her performance emphasized that the altarpiece operates as a living object; the authority of her voice served as a necessary counterpart to the visual power of the embroidery.)
+This photograph captures Eunice Mangwanie singing within the sanctuary of the Cathedral Church of St. James, an act that provided a sonic dimension to the project’s storytelling.
+As a healthcare professional and artist, Eunice's vocal contribution functioned as an instrument of advocacy, drawing the public into the shared history of the Hamburg community.
 Among the hymns performed by Eunice was “Shine in Your Corner,” a selection remembered by Dr. Carol Hofmeyr as a defining element of the project’s international tour.
 The presence of Eunice's voice within the cathedral sanctuary established a point of human connection between the people of Hamburg and the global audience, effectively addressing the silence imposed by the political and social denialism of the era. |

 | Language | — |